Scott Daly

-Scott Daly (born February 7, 1994) is an American football long snapper for the Detroit Lions of the National Football League (NFL).
-He played college football at Notre Dame.
+Scott Daly (born February 7, 1994) is an American professional football long snapper for the Chicago Bears of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.

-Early years
+Early life

-Daly began long-snapping in the fifth grade.
+Daly began long snapping in the fifth grade.
 He attended Downers Grove South High School.
 He played tight end and also handled the team's long-snapping duties.
 As a junior, he received All-conference and honorable-mention All-area honors at tight end.
+He is of Irish descent.

 As a senior, he scored his first career touchdown in the season opener.
 He was named the national high school long snapper of the year and was ranked the number one long snapper in the nation by Scout.com.
 In April 2011, he committed to the University of Notre Dame.

 College career

 Daly accepted a football scholarship from the University of Notre Dame.
 As a freshman in 2012, he did not see any action behind Jordan Cowart.

 As a sophomore in 2013, he was named the team's long snapper for all 13 games.
 He posted 2 special teams tackles.
 As a junior in 2014, he was perfect on 127 snapping opportunities.

 As a senior in 2015, he started all 13 games, accumulating 39 straight over his first three seasons.
 He was perfect on 126 snapping opportunities and contributed to Justin Yoon freshman All-American season.
 On October 31 against Temple University, he posted his first special teams tackle since 2013.
 On November 21, he recovered a fumble on a muffed punt at the 4-yard line in a game against Boston College.
 He also was recognized for his work in sending supplies to the Dominican Republic.
 He played a total of 39 games during his college career.